Publisher: Del Rey

 Recommended Audience: Young Adult

 The final book in the trilogy by the creator of the Mass Effect universe, Drew Karpyshyn, is just as great as the other two.
-Kahlee Sanders and Admiral David Anderson are trying to track down Paul Grayson who has become something more than human.
+Kahlee Sanders and Admiral David Anderson are trying to track down Paul Grayson, who has become something more than human.
 The Illusive Man wants to stop the Reapers but is going about it the wrong way.
-The book has a great cat and mouse narrative and Drew’s way of writing will keep you turning the pages.
-The book has a lot of twists that seem predictable, but it takes a sudden turn and that’s why Drew’s writing is so brilliant.
-The story itself is very well-paced and has a great final conclusion so fans won’t be disappointed.
+The book has a great cat-and-mouse narrative, and Drew’s way of writing will keep you turning the pages.
+The book has a lot of twists that seem predictable, but it takes a sudden turn, and that’s why Drew’s writing is so brilliant.
+The story itself is very well-paced and has a great final conclusion, so fans won’t be disappointed.